unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

 The art project is located in the Albuquerque's Westside near Universe and Irving Road.
 It's directly located at the entrance of Ventanas Ranch Park [^source] ("You Are Here," n.d.).
 It's a fitting location because “ventana” is actually the Spanish word for “window.”
 Access to this location is quite difficult because of its distant location.
 This artwork can easily be overlooked while driving on the street if you don't know what to look for.

 ### Appearance
 The artwork is comprised of five windows but each is distinct in appearance.
-They're all made of steel and are painted in blue or green hues [^source]("Dedication Ceremony," n.d.).
+They're all made of steel and are painted in blue or green hues [^source] ("Dedication Ceremony," n.d.).
 The first window is green and the pane appears to held up by a soda can.
 It also has a charming bird located on the top-right of the window.

 {% include figure.html
   class="img-center"